-Continuing Appointment and Promotion of Professional Librarians
+Continuing Appointment and Promotion of Professional Librarians and Archivists

-13.06 The criteria and procedures for continuing appointment and promotion of professional librarians and renewal or non-renewal of the appointments of professional librarians in the pre-candidacy phase of a probationary appointment and their appointment to the candidacy phase shall be applied as outlined in "Criteria and Procedures for Promotion and Continuing Appointment of Professional Librarians" of 21 September 2009, as amended.
+The criteria and procedures for continuing appointment and promotion of professional librarians and archivists and renewal or non-renewal of the appointments of professional librarians and archivists in the pre-candidacy phase of a probationary appointment and their appointment to the candidacy phase shall be applied as outlined in "Criteria and Procedures for Promotion and Continuing Appointment of Professional Librarians and Archivists" of 21 September 2009, as amended.
 Amendments to these criteria and procedures shall require approval of both parties.